ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 # Now What?
 How Do I Make It _GO_?
 The Command Line.

-We're getting a little ahead of ourselves here, but it's good context on how to drive this bus.
+We’re getting a little ahead of ourselves here, but it's good context on how to drive this bus.
 Everything is done via the command line.
 We'll cover project conventions and how to actually configure your project in later sections.